Bashton-Lab/ProCogGraph/README.md

 ## Citation

-To learn more about ProCogGraph take a look at the ProCogGraph paper in [_Binformatics Advances_](https://academic.oup.com/bioinformaticsadvances/advance-article/doi/10.1093/bioadv/vbae161/7831455).
+To learn more about ProCogGraph take a look at the ProCogGraph paper in [_Bioinformatics Advances_](https://academic.oup.com/bioinformaticsadvances/advance-article/doi/10.1093/bioadv/vbae161/7831455).
 To cite this work please use:

 > Matthew Crown, Matthew Bashton, ProCogGraph: A Graph-Based Mapping of Cognate Ligand Domain Interactions, _Bioinformatics Advances_, 2024; vbae161, [https://doi.org/10.1093/bioadv/vbae161](https://doi.org/10.1093/bioadv/vbae161)